This post may contain affiliate links. Click here to learn more.

 - While the venue can often inspire and shape the theme of the wedding, it is smart to have a general idea of what you do and don’t want for your big day, as well as the imagined size of the guest list.
 When evaluating whether or not a space is for you, mull over how much changes and enhancements are needed to provide for your dream affair.
 Will you need to spend thousands of dollars on flowers to spruce up an otherwise bare room or will minimal, simple reception accessories flatter an otherwise ornamental locale?
 When the two of you are brainstorming themes and sites of the wedding, don’t be afraid to throw out a few out-of-the-ordinary ideas that perhaps hold special significance to the two of you – perhaps you’ll want to be married in the aquarium where you had your first date, the college campus where you met or the sports stadium of your favorite team.
 Nowadays, it seems like no place is off limits, and there is no harm in calling and asking.

 - Many facilities have both perks and hidden fees, so take the time to reflect on the nuances of the contract as this could heavily factor into your decision.
 Ask whether the place will allow you to bring your own liquor (which will be cheaper than theirs) and if there is an uncorking fee; whether they have an onsite caterer and if there is a cake-cutting fee; will they have all the needed equipment, like bountiful chairs and sound equipment; if it’s an outdoor ceremony and reception, will the venue have a contingency plan; and what overtime constraints and charges you should be prepared for.
 Additionally, it is wise to ask about what physical and decorative limits may apply – you don’t want to be ambushed down the line with the news that there is a noise restriction after a certain hour or that your lovely candle centerpieces have to be snuffed out due to a no-open-flame policy.
-Remember, no topic is too obvious or too silly to inquire about – you’d be surprised by the amount of venues that require the couple to haul in portable restrooms for their upscale affair, a feature that would be a deal breaker for many couples.
+Remember, no topic is too obvious or too silly to inquire about – you’d be surprised by the number of venues that require the couple to haul in portable restrooms for their upscale affair, a feature that would be a deal-breaker for many couples.
+If this is what you want to do though, Platinum Pro Portables is a premium supplier of luxury portable toilets and portable restroom trailers for Los Angeles events.
+So it may be worth doing some research into a company like this, so you can sort out even the simplest of requests before this big day.

 - Try to view the venue through the eyes of your wedding guests.
 Are the locations for the ceremony and reception distant from one another?
 Is there enough readily available parking spots, or will your attendees need to circle the block for half-an-hour to try and find a space and have to routinely duck out to move their vehicle to avoid tickets?
 Will your mobility impaired grandmother have a hard time getting inside the building?
 For colder seasons, will there be the option of coat check?
 If you invite children, will there be a separate area where they can play?
 When interacting with the staff, were they warm or disinterested?
 Just like the delicate subtleties can truly make a wedding special, these seemingly small factors can influence a guest’s overall experience.
 By anticipating the various needs of those attending, you can take extra measures to make the wedding more enjoyable, like providing transportation from one venue to the other.